fidor/fidor_api/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/klausmeyer/fidor_api.

 ## Changelog

-Note that for now I won't do semantic versioning.

-This means things might and will change even in patch-level bumps of the version number (like they did between `v0.0.1` and `v0.0.2` already).
-My current plan is to switch to semantic version with a release of `v0.1.0`.

 Have a look at the [CHANGELOG](CHANGELOG.md) for details.